Tufts Admissions

 The liberal arts and engineering programs at Tufts provide students with both depth and breadth in their education.
 In liberal arts, a typical degree represents the completion of 120 semester hour units or SHUs (where a typical course is equal to 3 or 4 SHUs) fulfilling the following requirements:

-Foundation Requirements – two semesters of college writing, three semesters of a foreign language, three additional semesters of a foreign language or a foreign culture, one course designated as world civilizations.
+• Foundation Requirements: two semesters of college writing, three semesters of a language other than English, three additional semesters of a language other than English or three culture courses, one course designated as world civilizations

-Distribution Requirements – two courses in each of these areas: humanities, fine arts, social sciences, natural sciences, mathematics.
+• Distribution Requirements: two courses each in the areas of humanities, fine arts, social sciences, natural sciences, and mathematics

 For more information about degree requirements or transfer of credits, please visit the Tufts Bulletin.